mmistakes/minimal-mistakes/index.md

 author_profile: true
 ---

-# Sam Newman
+## Sam Newman

 I am an undergraduate student studying Lingusitics at Brandeis University.
-I am currently working as a Research assistant for Professor James Pustejovsky's Lab for Linguistics and Computation
+I am currently working as a Research assistant for Professor James Pustejovsky's Lab for Linguistics and Computation.

 ___